ruhika28/AWS_B/README.md

-Aim of this project is to Build a front end  website using Node js , Html , CSS in order to upload imgaes after credit  card details are validatated and then procedd to  extract text from them using textextract  service from AWS
+Aim of this project is to Build a front end  website using Node js , Html , CSS in order to upload jpg/jpeg images  after credit  card details are validatated and then proceed  to  extract text from them using textextract  service from AWS

 Front end : Nodejs , HTML , CSS , Javascript